Asma-Gheisari/game-of-three/README.md

 # Game of Three
 Game of Three is a two-player game implemented in Node.js that utilizes Socket.io for real-time communication between players.
 This README provides an overview of the project's folder structure, key components, and additional information about assumptions and limitations.

+## Interaction Flow

+In the Game of Three, clients interact with the server by sending a request to the following endpoint:

+`localhost:3000/game`

+Upon making this request, the server responds by serving the `Game.html` file to the clients.
+This HTML page is the entry point for players and serves as the user interface for the game.

+### Socket Connection

+The server establishes a WebSocket (Socket.io) connection on application startup.
+When clients open the served `Game.html` page, they automatically connect to this WebSocket.
+The WebSocket connection is a crucial component for enabling real-time communication and coordination between players during the game.

+### GameCoordinator

+The `GameCoordinator` plays a pivotal role in the Game of Three.
+It is in charge of coordinating the game and managing player interactions.
+When clients connect to the WebSocket, they are automatically joined to a `GameCoordinator` instance.
+This coordination ensures that players can communicate, initiate games, and play rounds seamlessly.

+The `GameCoordinator` orchestrates the flow of the game, including starting new games, handling player moves, and determining game outcomes.
+It ensures that the two-player limit is maintained for each game session.

 # Folder Structure
 The project's folder structure is organized as follows: